- Central Clinical School (CCS)

 - Concord Clinical School

 Concord Clinical School is based at Concord Repatriation General Hospital, renowned for combining teaching and scientific excellence.
 Research is associated with the ANZAC Research Institute, the Centre for Education and Research on Ageing, the NSW Institute of Sports Medicine and the Bernie Banton Asbestos Research Centre.
+Concord also provides simulation based education in a state-of-the-art clinical school.

 - Nepean Clinical School